erlang-ls/erlang-ls.github.io/docs/articles/suggest-type-specs.md

     later update it, please refer to the Dialyzer [User Guide](https://erlang.org/doc/apps/dialyzer/dialyzer_chapter.html#the-persistent-lookup-table).

-Whenever a function lacks type specifications, you will see a `Add spec` code lens next to the function definition.
+Whenever a function lacks type specifications, you will see a `Suggest spec` code lens next to the function definition.
 By clicking on the lens (or by using a keyboard shortcut), Erlang LS will attempt at suggesting type specifications for your function.
 This is what the procedure looks like in Emacs:

 ![Suggest Specs](https://github.com/erlang-ls/docs/raw/master/gif/16-suggest-specs.gif)

+This feature is enabled by default in Erlang LS.
+Like for any other _code lens_, the feature can be disabled via the `erlang_ls.config` file, using the following configuration:

+    lenses:
+      enabled:
+        - suggest-spec

 To make this possible, we had to fork the `typer` program from Erlang/OTP, mostly because the tool was designed as a separate